AnalogCyan/Frostbound-Peaks/README.md

 2. Drop the downloaded file into your world's data packs screen upon world creation.
 3. Enable the data pack and create your world.

-For more detailed instructions on installing data packs, refer to the official [Minecraft Wiki](https://minecraft.fandom.com/wiki/Tutorials/Installing_data_packs) guide.

 ## License

 This project is licensed under the [GNU GPLv3](./LICENSE) license.